cocos/cocos-docs/en/concepts/scene/scene-editing.md

 ## Scene Display Effects

-There is also support for setting skyboxes, global fog effects, and shadows in the scene to better enrich the scene and render and display the scene environment.
+There is also support for setting the Skybox, Global Fog, and Shadows in the scene to better enrich the scene and render and display the scene environment.
 For details, please refer to:

 - [Skybox](./skybox.md)
 - [Global Fog](./fog.md)